Climate Change in California

 This is because, throughout history, the United States has consistently sacrificed Black, Brown, and Indigenous lives and land by allowing oil, gas, and other polluting facilities to operate in these communities.

-In San Ysidro, our southernmost community, 41% of residents live within 500 feet of a pollution source.
+In San Ysidro, San Diego's southernmost community, 41% of residents live within 500 feet of a pollution source.
 Much of this is linked to their extremely close proximity to the San Ysidro-Tijuana border—the busiest land-border crossing in the Western Hemisphere.
 Here, the asthma rates are 18 times higher than our national average.

-The climate crisis impacts everyone, but it impacts communities of color and low-income communities first and worst which is why we need integrated solutions that fight the climate crisis, center communities of concern, and build a just society with an economy in which everyone can prosper.
+The climate crisis impacts everyone, but it impacts communities of color and low-income communities first and worst, which is why we need integrated solutions that fight the climate crisis, center communities of concern, and build a just society with an economy in which everyone can prosper.

 What Are Other Costs of Climate Change?